Fantasy: August 14, 2024 Issue [#12680]

 Ask & Answer

-Replies to my last Fantasy newsletter "Non-Human Characters that asked Have you ever invented a new species from scratch?
+Replies to my last Fantasy newsletter "Non-Human CharactersOpen in new Window. that asked Have you ever invented a new species from scratch?

-s wrote: I have made up creatures from scratch, even with intelligence.
+s Author Icon wrote: I have made up creatures from scratch, even with intelligence.
 However, too many fantasy and sci-fi creatures are just humans with bits added.
 They think, act, react and everything else like a human.
 It is very hard to find those that have real differences.
 It gets to a point where you ask yourself, 'Why not just use humans, then?'
 Harrison did it well in the 'West Of Eden' trilogy, where the yilane do not even use language like the humans, and have a very different midset about things.
 On the other hand, all the intelligent creatures in the 'Star Wars' and 'Star Trek' universes (maybe except the hivemind borg... but I have dealt with fandoms like that, so...) are just humans with slightly different appearances.
 Sorry, but it does annoy me.

 I think the problem with the creatures that were conceived for movies or TV shows is that they predate Computer Generated Images, which means the directors were limited by puppetry and humans in costumes.
 That's in the past now, but of course a lot of those fictional races are now existing in our collective minds.
 They probably turned us into Borg. *Yikes*